The Pipeline Layer Just Got Bought

 The greatest gain comes from putting data where it delivers value.
 A streaming fabric should route to:

-• SIEM: High-value events, enriched and normalized inline.
+• Real-time tools: High-value operational signals, enriched and normalized inline.

-• Data Lake: Dense telemetry for low-cost storage and large-scale analytics.
+• Lakehouse: Dense telemetry for low-cost storage, large-scale analytics, and AI.

 • Drop: Roughly 35–40% noise removed before ingestion, with another 95% of telemetry shifting to cheaper tiers.